 Kefir, on the other hand, is made with either a dried starter or a set of kefir “grains.”
 These gelatinous grains will multiply over time, leaving you with extra grains to use, give away, or compost after every batch.
 In making kefir, the grains are simply removed from a newly made batch of kefir and added to fresh milk to make the next batch.

 Yogurt and kefir contain different types of bacteria, each of which perform different tasks.

 The bacteria in kefir, on the other hand, can actually colonize the intestinal tract.
-Kefir also contains a lot larger range of bacteria.
-So while yogurt may contain a handful of different strains of bacteria, kefir may contain at least twice that.
+Kefir also contains a lot larger range of bacteria, as well as yeasts.
+So while yogurt may contain a handful of different strains of bacteria, kefir may contain many more than that.

 Kefir Contains Yeasts

 Both kefir and yogurt are lactic acid fermentations.
 On top of that, though, kefir contains beneficial yeasts that can also produce alcohol.

 Yogurt has a flavor that most of us are familiar with: tart, smooth, and creamy.
 Kefir is also tart, but it can have a touch of yeast or alcohol flavor to it due to the beneficial yeasts present in the culture.